List of the prehistoric life of Hawaii

 This list of the prehistoric life of Hawaii contains the various prehistoric life-forms whose fossilized remains have been reported from within the US state of Hawaii.

 Precambrian-Mesozoic

-Since the oldest of the Hawaiian islands is a little more than 5 million years old, the Paleobiology Database records no known occurrences of Precambrian, Paleozoic, or Mesozoic fossils in Hawaii.
+The oldest of the Hawaiian islands is a little more than 5 million years old, and the Paleobiology Database records no known occurrences of Precambrian, Paleozoic, or Mesozoic fossils in Hawaii.

 Cenozoic

 This list of the Cenozoic life of Hawaii contains the various prehistoric life-forms whose fossilized remains have been reported from within the US state of Hawaii and are between 66 million and 10,000 years of age.